-To use this backend, you will need to install the bs1770gain command-line tool.
+To use this backend, you will need to install the bs1770gain command-line tool, version 0.4.6 or greater.
 Follow the instructions at the bs1770gain Web site and ensure that the tool is on your \$PATH.

 Then, enable the plugin (see Using Plugins) and specify the backend in your configuration file: